-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

 Salamander Resort and Spa

 Find your inner peace at this Virginia hotel salon and spa.
-They use integrative and regionalized treatments as well as holistic therapies to help you look and feel more beautiful.
-The 23,000 square foot indoor and outdoor spa and wellness area offer any type of service you're looking for from hair and makeup to body wraps and massages.
+Practitioners use integrative and regionalized treatments as well as holistic therapies to help you look and feel more beautiful.
+The 23,000-square-foot indoor and outdoor spa and wellness area offer any type of service you're looking for from hair and makeup to body wraps and massages.

 Photo: